+Next, we look at the importance of different LIWC features as determined by the post-hoc explanation methods.
 The averaged results from the Vanilla Gradient and Gradient x Input XAI methods are presented in Table 3.
 The results for each interview section (Appendix A) are shown.
 The XAI results highlight the diversity of feature types - from social themes, non-social themes, categories related to expressed emotion, and specific parts of speech in differentiating who is lonely and who is not lonely.

 First there were several features associated with social functioning (social status, family reference, lifestyle, and leisure).
 Social status was prominent in the Social Relationships and Successful Aging sections for both the non-lonely and lonely individuals, and in the Meaning and Purpose in Life section for only the lonely individuals.
 Family references were prominent in the Meaning and Purpose in Life section.
 The Lifestyle category was prominent in Social relationships and Wisdom sections for both groups.
 The Leisure theme was prominent in the Wisdom section for only non-lonely individuals.